ComposioHQ/composio/examples/research_assistant/Readme.md

    - Open the .env file created in the project directory.
    - Replace `your_openai_api_key_here` with your actual OpenAI API key.
    - Save and close the .env file.
+   - Ensure the `.env` file is not tracked by version control for security reasons.

 ### Step 3: Run the main.py Script